Wint3rmute/baczek.me/content/now.md

    - Everything loads faster and is more responsive
    - No trackers or other malicious scripts running in your browser
-4. Moving from popular websites to [smaller communities](https://merveilles.town/) run by [real people](https://webring.xxiivv.com/) was even a better idea!
+4. Moving from popular websites to [smaller communities](https://merveilles.town/) run by [real people](https://webring.xxiivv.com/) was an even better idea!
 5. Learned a lot by making the [knowledge visualisation system](/map).
    It is not yet clear to me whether this idea is worth pursuing.
    Will continue the project through 2023.